Camp Harkness State Park

 They’ve begun a program here with horses too, since that’s becoming all the rage.
 For now, we were just able to look at the horses from afar.

 Camp Harkness is beautiful, well-kept and really just a great place and state program.
-Now let’s hope the threatened state layoffs don’t affect it and we’ll always have a go-to beach every summer for the rest of our lives.
+Now let’s hope the state can keep it up and we’ll always have a go-to beach every summer for the rest of our lives.